Faxxiz/technical-test-reddit/README.md

 6. Styling
    Styled the application using SCSS to enhance maintainability, readability, and modularity of the stylesheets.
 SCSS was chosen for its features like nesting, variables, and mixins, allowing for a more organized and scalable styling approach.
 Even though it didn't require its features for this sample project

+To run the project:
+npm install && npm run start